Ticket Bai Spain’s New Invoicing and Tax Compliance System

 When will Ticket BAI go into effect?

-So far, the Álava tax authority has only indicated that it will implement the Ticket BAI system gradually.
-The rollout will be staggered in groups and will take place between April 2021 and January 2022.
-Details on how businesses will be classified have not yet been provided.
+The Álava tax authority has announced that it will implement the Ticket BAI system gradually.
+The rollout will be staggered in groups and will begin in January 2022.

-The Biscay provincial council has decided to implement the Ticket BAI system on a voluntary basis as of 1st Octubre 2020, becoming mandatory on 1st January 2022.
+The Biscay provincial council has also decided to implement the Ticket BAI system gradually.
+It begins in October 2020 on a voluntary basis and becomes mandatory on 1st January, 2022.

 In Biscay, the Ticket BAI system is part of the BATUZ project, which includes a broader set of measures aimed at combating tax fraud and improving taxpayer services.